-For the purpose of this standard, phytosanitary treatments should fulfil the following requirements:
+For the purpose of this standard, phytosanitary treatments should fulfil the following requirements

-- be effective in killing, inactivating or removing pests, or rendering pests infertile or for devitalization associated with a regulated article.
+- be effective in killing, inactivating or removing pests, or rendering pests infer the for devitalization associated with a regulated article.
 The level of efficacy of the treatment should be stated (quantified or expressed statistically).
-Where experimental data is unavailable or insufficient, other evidence that supports the efficacy (i.e. historical and/or practical information/experience) should be provided. - be well documented to show that the efficacy data has been generated using appropriate scientific procedures, including where relevant an appropriate experimental design.
-The data supporting the treatment should be verifiable, reproducible, and based on statistical methods and/or on established and accepted international practice; preferably the research should have been published in a peer-reviewed journal. - be feasible and applicable for use primarily in international trade or for other purposes (e.g. to protect endangered areas domestically, or for research). - not be phytotoxic or have other adverse effects.
+Where experimental data is unavailable or a left tent, other widence that supports the efficacy (i.e. historical and/or practical information/experience) should be provided. - be well documented to show that the efficacy data has been enerated us a propriate scientific procedures, including where relevant an appropriate experiment design.
+The data supporting the treatment should be verifiable, reproducible, and based on statistical methods practice; preferably the research should have been sublished a peer-reviewed journal. - be feasible and applicable for use primary in intraction trade or for other purposes (e.g. to protect endangered areas domestically, or for research). - not be phytotoxic or have other adverse effects.

-Submissions of phytosanitary treatments should include the following:
+Submissions of phytosanitary treatments should include the following

-- summary information - efficacy data in support of the phytosanitary treatment - information on feasibility and applicability.
+- summary information

+- efficacy data in support of the bytosanity v treatment

+- information on feasibile and appreciality